jadijadi/lpic1book/content/pages/support.md

 Receiving Crypto is always a joy.. or the best Joy.
 If you want to support via crypto, these are my addresses and I would be more than happy if you email me on jadijadi@gmail.com afterwards so I'll be able to thank you.

-##### Lightening
-Lightening is the best solution to transfer small amounts of BTC these days and receiving even the smallets amounts, sparks joy!
-If you agree, this is my [BTC Lightening Link](http://zbd.gg/jadi)
 ##### BTC
 ![Support jadi bitcoin](images/crypto/jadi_bitcoin.png)
 1Kzrgoq8RHzLyd3ZVG5UVQ5p4QhLiYjqmc